iivanf/face_recog/README.md

 ## Face Recognition CLI Tool in Python

 This Python script `detector.py` is a command-line interface (CLI) tool for face recognition using the `face_recognition` library and `PIL` (Python Imaging Library).
 It provides functionality to encode known faces and validate faces in a validation directory.
+Additionally, it supports training and validation using the `InsightFace` model.

 ### Features